-West Virginia AG Morissey: Biden energy policy amounts to Russia and China first, 'America last'
+West Virginia AG Morrisey: Biden energy policy amounts to Russia and China first, 'America last'

 Says Biden's approval of the Nord Stream 2 Russian pipeline and opposition to the Keystone XL is 'hypocritical'